 7. Conversational AI for language tutoring

-- Language learning apps like Duolingo and Rosetta Stone, among others, offer a self-paced learning experience.
+- Self-paced learning apps like Duolingo and Rosetta Stone

-- Online language tutoring platforms like Preply and Lingoda, offer on-demand access to private and group classes, led by human tutors.
+- Online language tutoring platforms like Preply and Lingoda

 To Sum Up